rw-martin/emby/readme.md

 ### Dependencies

-The project requires the following Python packages:
+The project minimally requires the following Python packages:

 - `embyapi` v4.1.1.0a0
 - `prettytable` v3.10.0